 There are no Problem outfalls representing a suspected illicit discharge in Westport currently.
 If, during subsequent screenings, any outfalls become potential Problem outfalls, they will be investigated within two (2) years, following the steps outlined in Section 8.
 Within three (3) years of the Permit effective date, the High and Low priority outfalls must be screened.
-They will be reprioritized with updated data from the screenings, based on the prioritization methodology outlined in Section 5.3; the initial prioritization results are included in Appendix C. Table 5-2 outlines these next steps required.
+This screening work was completed in early Spring of 2021, and the outfalls have been reprioritized with updated data from the screenings; both the initial prioritization results, and updated reprioritization, are included in Appendix C. Table 5-2 outlines these next steps required.